estherkimyunjung/discussion_ruby_fundamentals/README.md

       "favorite_drink" => "Bloody Mary",
       "Quotes" => ["I swear to god, I had something for this", "Phrasing", "Boop", "Danger Zone", "Read a book", "Do you not?", "Can't or won't?"]
   }
-View Immersive Week 1 Discussion Questions on Learn.co and start learning to code for free.